Skip to main content

 Social Stigma

 The negative stigma that the public views on both mental illnesses and substance addiction can be overpowering.
-Social isolation may result from these opposing views, in which the afflicted individual may not be able to seek the proper treatment plan.
+Social isolation may result from these opposing views, in which the afflicted individual may be unable to seek the proper treatment plan.

 Improper Medication